-The Kelsey Museum archives hold a wealth of textual and photographic information on early twentieth-century archaeological fieldwork, as well as some fine art photographs of antiquities.
-For further information about these archives or to find out how you can gain access to them, please contact the Registry Department.
+The Kelsey Museum archives hold a wealth of textual and photographic information on early-20th-century archaeological fieldwork, as well as some fine art photographs of antiquities.
+For further information about these archives or to find out how you can gain access to them, please visit the “Collections” page of our website or contact the Registry Department.

 Archival photographs are searchable in the Kelsey Museum Artifacts Database.

 The Bentley Historical Library, on the campus of the University of Michigan, also contains the papers of many people affiliated with the Museum and its activities, such as Francis Kelsey, Enoch Peterson, George R. Swain, and Orma F. Butler.
 More information on Kelsey-related papers in the Bentley.